Sitecore-Hackathon/2019-Sitecore-xMen/documentation/README.md

 ## Summary

-To help Content Editors understand the relation between components and the page, we created a module which allows them to easily see the component in realtion to the rest of the page.
+To help Content Editors understand the relation between components and the page, we created a module which allows them to easily see the component in relation to the rest of the page.

 **Category:**